Cars on critical list should not be driven

 own was purchased second-hand, check if it's recalled by visiting the

 Product Safety Australia website or by directly contacting the manufacturer.

 It's best to be proactive, rather than wait for snail mail.
 Make the call and contact your manufacturer, and if you're getting a replacement, be sure to ask if it's another Takata airbag that'll need to be recalled again in the future.

 Is the recall free or will it cost me?

 The recall is free as the cost is covered by the manufacturer.

 Four million cars are now on the Takata airbags recall lists, making it the largest vehicle-related recall in Australian history.
 Out of these, 1.9 million cars have had their airbags replaced.

-There's also a further estimated 25,000 cars still driving on the road with Takata 'alpha' inflators.
+There's also an estimated 7,800 high-risk alpha airbags on the road that still require urgent replacement.
 These are early versions of the airbags that sustained defects when they were being manufactured, resulting in them misfiring in up to 50% of cases.